-Hong Kong police fire tear gas, water cannon in latest clashes
+Chaos in Hong Kong as police fire tear gas, protesters hurl petrol bombs

 “To incite more people to come out today is totally ridiculous,” he told Reuters.

-Additional reporting by Marius Zaharia, jesse Pang, Joe Brock, Farah Master, Clare Jim and Twinnie Siu; Writing by Nick Macfie; Editing by Clarence Fernandez and Jacqueline Wong
+Additional reporting by Marius Zaharia, Jessie Pang, Joe Brock, Farah Master, Clare Jim, David Lague, Simon Gardner and Twinnie Siu; Writing by Nick Macfie; Editing by Clarence Fernandez and Mark Heinrich